Understanding the Facts and Figures of Ocean Pollution

 #5.
 Consider your car usage

-Your vehicle can, directly and indirectly, harm the marine environment.
+- Your vehicle can, directly and indirectly, harm the marine environment.
 Motor vehicles inevitably leak fuel and oil, which can be fed into the ocean.
-Similarly, the emission of greenhouse gases can upset marine ecosystems too.
+Similarly, the emission of greenhouse gasses can upset marine ecosystems too.

 #6.
 Conserve your electricity